forthrightla/joshwrightlac/index.md

   - author: Louis Elfman, Head of Design at Cerebral
     avatar: "/images/louie.jpeg"
     content: It was with supreme confidence that I tapped Josh to run my initial research program at Cerebral.
-I knew it had to be done well, as it had to both serve as a template and convince critical leadership.
-And as usual, he delivered top shelf work done promptly.
+It had to both serve as a template and convince critical leadership, and as usual, he delivered top shelf work done promptly.
   - author: JC Casas, Director of UX at LegalZoom
     avatar: "/images/jc.jpeg"
     content: 'Josh is an exceptional thinker and one of the best UX professionals